 - Freezes provider taxes in non-expansion states at the levels in effect prior to May 1, 2025 and prohibits the adoption of new provider taxes.
 In ACA expansion states, the safe harbor threshold will be reduced by 0.5% each year for five years beginning October 1, 2027 - from 6% to 3.5%. (estimated to save \$191.1B) - Additionally, the law limits states' ability to obtain waivers for tax structures that would impose varying rates on providers within the same, specified class. (effective upon enactment, with a transition period of up to three years as determined by the Secretary of HHS; estimated to save \$34.6B) - State directed payments (SDPs) will have a maximum of 100 percent of Medicare rates for Medicaid expansion states and 110 percent for non-expansion states.
 Certain payments will be grandfathered: those that received written approval from the Secretary of HHS before May 1, 2025, or made a "good faith effort" to receive such approval; rural hospital payments occurring within 180 days of enactment that received written approval from the Secretary of HHS or made a good faith effort; and states that submitted a completed preprint to the Secretary prior to the date of enactment.
-Generally, SDPs will reduce to 100 percent of Medicare rates at the start of the rating period following enactment; however, in the case of rural hospitals and nonexpansion states, state directed payments will decrease by ten percent each year, beginning on January 1, 2028, until the allowable limit is reached. (estimated to save \$149.4B) - Prohibits states from receiving any more than their traditional FMAP for emergency medical care furnished to immigrants. (effective October 1, 2026; estimated to save \$28.2B) - Sunsets an incentive from the American Rescue Plan Act to encourage non-expansion states to expand Medicaid. (effective January 1, 2026; estimated to save \$13.6B) - Increased penalties on states for excessive, erroneous payments under Medicaid, specifically where insufficient information is available to confirm eligibility. (effective FY 2030; estimated to save \$7.6B) - Requires cost sharing for Medicaid expansion beneficiaries earning over 100 percent of the federal poverty level, not to exceed \$35 per service with a cap on out-of-pocket expenses of 5% of a family's income.
+"Rural hospital" is defined to include: hospitals located in or treated as being located in a rural area; hospitals located in a rural census tract of a metropolitan statistical area; critical access hospitals; sole community hospitals; Medicare-dependent, small rural hospitals; low-volume hospitals; and rural emergency hospitals.
+Grandfathered SDPs will decrease by ten percent each year, beginning on January 1, 2028, until the allowable maximum is reached. (estimated to save \$149.4B) - Prohibits states from receiving any more than their traditional FMAP for emergency medical care furnished to immigrants. (effective October 1, 2026; estimated to save \$28.2B) - Sunsets an incentive from the American Rescue Plan Act to encourage non-expansion states to expand Medicaid. (effective January 1, 2026; estimated to save \$13.6B) - Increased penalties on states for excessive, erroneous payments under Medicaid, specifically where insufficient information is available to confirm eligibility. (effective FY 2030; estimated to save \$7.6B) - Requires cost sharing for Medicaid expansion beneficiaries earning over 100 percent of the federal poverty level, not to exceed \$35 per service with a cap on out-of-pocket expenses of 5% of a family's income.
 Exceptions to this requirement include primary care services; mental health services; substance use disorder services; services provided at federally qualified health centers, certified community behavioral health clinics or rural health clinics; or most services currently exempted from cost sharing under statute. (effective October 1, 2028; estimated to save \$7.5B) - Limits retroactive coverage for Medicaid beneficiaries from three months to one month. (effective January 1, 2027; estimated to save \$4.2B) - Requires all 1115 demonstration projects to be budget neutral, including renewals. (effective January 1, 2027; estimated to save \$3.2B)